Viewed 11093 times

 Also known as

-Cherries are a small, round, dark red stone fruit.
-It has a long stalk and a fleshy drupe containing a hard stone.
-They grow on trees in small clusters.
-Cherries come in two main types: sweet and sour or tart.
+The cherry is a small, round, dark-red fruit.
+It has a long stalk and a fleshy drupe containing a hard stony seed.
+Cherries grow on trees in small clusters, and can be classified into two main types: sweet and sour or tart.

-· Sweet cherries are larger and heart-shaped.
-They can be enjoyed freshly picked and are also excellent cooked.
-They range in colour from golden, red-blushed (Royal Ann) to dark red or purplish black (Bing, Lambert and Tartarian).
+• Sweet cherries are larger and heart-shaped.
+They can be enjoyed freshly picked and are also excellent when cooked.
+They range in colour from golden and red-blushed to dark red or purplish black.

-· Sour cherries are smaller, softer and more globular in shape than sweet cherries.
+• Sour cherries are smaller, softer and more globular in shape than sweet cherries.
 Unlike sweet cherries, most sour varieties are too tart to eat raw, but they are excellent in pies and preserves.
-Varieties of sour cherries include Early Richmond (bright red; first to be available in late spring), Montmorency (bright red) and Morello (dark mahogany red).
+Varieties of sour cherries range from bright red to dark mahogany.

-Pit the cherries (remove the seeds) using a good cherry pitter or simply take a sharp knife, slice it from the top to remove the stem and then cut it into half from the centre.
-Remove the seeds from centre.
-Chop by cutting them in small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
-If the recipe calls for the ingredients to be "chopped," make the pieces slightly larger whereas if it says "finely chopped" chop them smaller.
+Pit the cherries (remove the seeds) using a good cherry pitter.
+If you don’t have a pitter, start by slicing off the top to remove the stem using a sharp knife.
+Then cut it into half along the centre, and remove the seed.
+Now, chop the cherries by cutting them into small pieces approximately ¼ inch in diameter, although the chopped food doesn't need to be exactly the same size.
+Cut finely or into larger pieces depending on the recipe requirement.

 How to select